-One-on-one coaching to students and families to guide them through the college process, including help with the following:
+One-on-one college coaching to students and families to guide them through the application process, including help with the following:

-Help exploring interests and options and securing internship positions.
+Help to explore interests and options and secure internship positions.

 What is the most productive way to spend the summer months?